Getting Started with Data Access Services

 The query is a SQL statement that returns a data set for populating the

-objects.If you have a SQL editor extension, such as
+customerobjects.If you have a SQL editor extension, such as

-, installed, you may validate the SQL directly in this step. - Open
+Database Client, installed, you may validate the SQL directly in this step. - Open

 -